antipin/fullstack-nodejs-assessment/README.md

 # Assignment
 Create a backend for our cocktail app.
 Front end has been setup but will require some adjustments to support all the features.
-Stack used is Vue3 for front end and NestJS as backend.
+Stack used is Vue3 front end and a NestJS backend on docker.

 We ask you to expand this application to support
 * Search on ingredients and/or title